sasha-kap/CV-to-Maps/README.md

 ![map](./Images/QGIS_Map.png)

-Per analysis included in the notebook, in my particular case I ended up with 13 water towers tagged in the OSM database that had at least one video frame geolocated within 300 meters of that tower.
+Per investigation included in the notebook, in my particular case I ended up with 13 water towers tagged in the OSM database that had at least one video frame geolocated within 300 meters of that tower.

 6. **Object detection/image segmentation**